Ebsco´s e-book collection

 On your computer:

 Download the Adobe Digital Editions software to your computer (if you have an FHS computer, it is already installed) and approve it with your Adobe ID.

 On your mobile phone or tablet:

-If you want to download the e-book to a mobile phone or tablet, you do not need to download Adobe Digital Editions, but you still need an Adobe ID, as well as an e-book application such as Bluefire reader that you approve with your Adobe ID.
+If you want to download the e-book to a mobile phone or tablet, you can download Adobe Digital Editions, but you still need an Adobe ID, or an e-book application such as Bluefire reader that you approve with your Adobe ID.

 Processing of personal data - EBSCO